 Normal structures for programmes majoring in each major subject for the degree are set out below.
 Some variations may be possible.
 The degree may also be awarded as an exit qualification to students who withdraw permanently from Health Sciences professional programmes.
-For further details consult the University Calendar or email the Programme Administrator at bhealsc@otago.ac.nz
+For further details consult the University Calendar or email bhealsc@otago.ac.nz

 Every BHealSc programme requires a minimum total of 360 points.
-May include a specified minor subject (see pages 50 and 98 for details).
+May include a specified minor subject (See pages 52 and 100 for details).
 Papers at 100- to 300-level are normally worth 18 points each.